 At the same time we are witnessing a resurgence of movements to overcome these obstacles.
-Many of these aim to increase access to market-based programs – through expanding Section 8, Low-Income Tax Breaks, and Inclusionary Zoning requirements.
+Many of these aim to increase access to market-based programs - through expanding Section 8, Low-Income Tax Breaks, and Inclusionary Zoning requirements.
 Others are strategizing for a future in which noncommercial, community-controlled housing takes precedence over private real estate markets.
 In this alternative reality, “public housing is massively expanded and cooperatives, mutual housing associations, and other nonmarket ownership models take root in cities large and small.”
-In what follows we discuss these innovative approaches, as well as related pieces of legislation that can be voted on in November in Santa Cruz and California elections.
+In what follows we discuss these innovative approaches.

 Yet, given how long it takes for any new housing to get built, we argue for a holistic approach combining production with protection of current tenants and preservation of existing affordable housing.
 Otherwise, we risk fueling the crisis through gentrification and displacement while waiting for new housing to come on board.